 In deciding whether such a covenant is to be inferred, a court looks at factors including whether the company properly followed its stated personnel policies, the length of the employee's employment, any job security representations that have been made, a presence or lack of prior criticism of performance, and basic notions of fairness.

 Not all states recognize each of the above common law exceptions to at-will employment.
 It's important to determine if your state recognizes the exceptions.
-If you need help in understanding wrongful termination or legal assistance in filing suit under one of the exceptions described above, you should contact an employment attorney.
-Begin with a free case review at no obligation.
+If you need help in understanding wrongful termination or legal assistance in filing suit under one of the exceptions described above, you should contact a wrongful termination attorney.

 Contact a qualified employment attorney to make sure your rights are protected.